 To examine the relationship between farmers' profile characteristics and their knowledge level.

-Material and methods:
+2. Materials and methods:

 2.1 Study Area and Research Design

-The study was conducted in erstwhile Karimnagar district of Telangana State.
+The study was conducted in erstwhile Karimnagar district of Telangana State in South India.
 An ex-post facto research design was adopted since the study aimed to investigate an existing phenomenon, farmers' knowledge of soil health management without any experimental intervention (Kerlinger, 1986).
 The district was purposively selected owing to its agronomic significance, varied soil types and the active presence of soil testing infrastructure.

 2.2 Sample Size and Sampling Procedure